 Air pollution adversely affects health in much of the world.
 Outdoor air pollution has several components, including various gases as well as tiny particles of solids or liquids that are suspended in the air, often called ambient particulate matter.
 Ambient particulate matter pollution is a major cause of premature death and ill health worldwide.

 Alcohol use is a well-known risk factor for certain conditions, such as cirrhosis of the liver, fetal alcohol syndrome, and injuries related to drunk driving.
 Alcohol consumption can also contribute to chronic illnesses like heart disease, stroke, and some cancers.
 Interpersonal violence, self-harm (suicide), and unintentional injuries can also be fueled by alcohol.

 Knowing the patterns and trends in causes of death by age and sex in a population is critical to understanding how to target interventions to maximize population health.
-Approximately 44% of the world’s population has their births and deaths recorded in a vital registration system, leaving a huge portion of the population for which cause of death is unknown.
+Less than half of the world’s population has their births and deaths recorded in a vital registration system, leaving millions whose cause of death is unknown.

 Proven interventions can improve population health only if they reach those who need them.
 IHME's Impact Evaluation research develops new and improved methods to evaluate the impact of programs or interventions based on empirical evidence, and conducts impact evaluations to determine the effect a health program had on a target population.